Paul Burnford

 Through friend Sidney Solow, Burnford was introduced to Samuel Mayer, and soon began a short tenure as a director of short films at MGM, and worked on George Cukor’s “It Should Happen to You.”
 He also served a short stint at Columbia Pictures.

 Burnford soon realized that he wanted to run his own film company and be more in charge of the end product.
-Along with teacher Irwin (Irv) Braun, he founded Film Associates, a company specializing in academic films.
+Along with teacher Irwin (Irv) Braun, he founded Film Associates of California, a company specializing in academic films.
 For FA, among other films, he produced the landmark series of 10 films 'Discovering Art' in conjunction with Cal State Fullerton Dean of the Arts Jerry Samuelson (1933-2012), each film a riot of color and design.
 Paul was now recognized as one of the top educational film producers.
-Eventually, Film Associated was bought by CBS and merged with Bailey Films to become Bailey Film Associates (BFA).
+Eventually, Film Associates was bought by CBS and merged with Bailey Films to become Bailey Film Associates (BFA).
 From that point onward, he worked as an independent producer.

 In 1974, Burnford married his second wife, Zelda, who was working for the insurance agency responsible for covering his film shoots.
 Zelda soon became more fully integrated into Paul Burnford’s films world.